As Lexi bustled around the room, packing for a week-long vacation, her best friend Jenny sat in the middle of the bed.

 Lexi caught Jenny rolling her eyes.

-One year earlier, a catastrophic failure in the fuselage of the private jet in which they were traveling had killed her parents, and everyone onboard.
 At least they had been together, she told herself.
 At least they didn't suffer.

 "Jenny, you could still come.
 It would mean so much to me if you were there.
-I'm glad I'm going, but I'm a little worried about how I'll manage on the day itself.
+I'm glad I'm going, but I'm a little worried about how I'll feel on the day itself.
 If you were there I know you wouldn't let me mope all day.
 Will you please let me do this for you?"

 She paused, taking a deep breath before she spoke again.